Head to the northern Napa Valley to experience Calistoga’s best wineries, restaurants, and spas.

 9:30 am (or a hair later)

 Tasting: Start the morning with a tasting at Chateau Montelena, where you’ll learn a little Calistoga and Wine Country history.
 Founded in 1882, the winery is renowned these days for its Chardonnay’s first-place finish at the 1976 Judgment of Paris tasting and a star turn in Bottle Shock, the 2008 film about that event.
 The Chateau Montelena, which opens at 9:30, early for these parts, also makes good Riesling, Zinfandel, and Cabernet Sauvignon, among other varietals.
-Be sure to stroll the landscaped grounds and shore of the property’s lake (lead photo, above) before heading off to your next stop.
+Be sure to stroll the landscaped grounds and shore of the property’s lake before heading to your next stop.

 11:30 am

-Theorem Vineyards: Thomas Rivers Brown, a renowned consultant, heads up the winemaking team at this hillside winery in the Diamond Mountain District appellation.
+Theorem Vineyards: Thomas Rivers Brown, a renowned consultant, set the house style at this hillside winery in the Diamond Mountain District appellation.
 Some tastings involve wines excellently paired with cuisine by Napa Valley Heritage Catering, whose chef, Josh Mitchell, worked in several high-profile valley restaurants before striking out on his own.

 Davis Estates: Cabernet Sauvignon and Bordeaux-style red blends headline at Davis Estates, but several other types of wines, either from estate-grown grapes or ones from top producers, are also made here.
 Gargantuan porch swings with views west across the Napa Valley overlook the front vineyard.
 The Estate Wine & Food Pairing includes current releases and small bites.